dennyzhang/xiaozibao/FAQ.md

 - To start snake_worker, we need make sure hostname is localhost. sudo snake_workerd start

+- Where is erro log of webcrawler /usr/local/xiaozibao/snake_worker/log

 - Add a plugin for a new website check $XZB_HOME/code/webcrawl_article/webcrawler/README.md to add webcrawler plugin add shell scripts in $XZB_HOME/code/webcrawl_article/generate_tasks